dhartnet/ENPM667_FinalProject/README.md

 # ENPM667_FinalProject

-Dusin Hartnett and Kyle Deguzman's Final Project ENPM667-RO01
+Dustin Hartnett and Kyle Deguzman's Final Project ENPM667-RO01

 # Code files for each part of the project: